lmedeiro/fe_and_pm_for_financial_time_series/README.md

 <p>
     For the report, you may refer to <a href="https://github.com/lmedeiro/fe_and_pm_for_financial_time_series/blob/master/project_report_LFM.pdf"> this pdf </a>.
     Each jupyter notebook has its own model and purpose, therefore you may visit it and run the code.
-Models and machine learning related procedures are implemented with Pytorch and Scikit-learn.
+Models and machine learning related procedures are implemented with Pytorch, Skorch, and Scikit-learn.
+The main models used for this project were: LSTM RNNs, CNNs, and RFs.
 </p>

 <p> The main dataset used for this work is <a href="https://github.com/lmedeiro/fe_and_pm_for_financial_time_series/blob/master/nasdaq_qqq_yahoo.pckl"> in this pickle file </a>.